RachaelCaldwell/matplotlib-challenge/Pymaceuticals/README.md

 The following data visualizations were created:
 * Summary Statistics DataFrame
-* Bar Plot displaying the total number of timepoints for all mice tested for each drug regimen throughout the course of the study.
+* Bar Chart displaying the total number of timepoints for all mice tested for each drug regimen throughout the course of the study.
 * Pie Chart displaying the gender distribution of mice in the study.
 * Box Plot displaying the final tumor volume for four specific treatment regimens.
 * Line Plot displaying the tumor volume versus the timepoint for Capomulin treatment of mouse 1509.